 Singing & Talking

-Your voice can be soothing for babies who miss being swaddled, so try singing or talking to them in a gentle, calming voice.
+Your voice can be soothing for older babies who miss being swaddled, so try singing or talking to them in a gentle, calming voice.

 Pacifiers can provide comfort and distraction for babies who don’t respond well to swaddling – just make sure you never force your baby to take it if they’re not interested.